hamza5113480/course-work/computer-organization-and-architecture/computer-organization-and-architecture.md

     - Enter second number: 50
     - The sum of two numbers is: 75
 5. Write a program that reads five unsigned integers from user and display sum of those five integers on the screen.
+6. Write a program that Multiply two bytes variables Var1=-10 and Var2=2 and stores the